Installing an Acoustic Barrier

 Step 6 - Prime and Paint Walls

 Prime the walls with a wall primer.
-The wall primer will soak right into the new sheets of sheet rock.
+The wall primer will soak right into the new sheets of sheetrock.
 Let the primer dry for at least 24 hours.
-After dry, apply a coat or two of paint.
+When dry, apply a coat or two of paint.
 You will need to allow your wall to dry in between coats of paint.
-If there are still imperfections in the wall, then apply a little spackle, sand and repaint.
+If there are still imperfections in the wall, then apply a little spackle, sand, and repaint.
 Test out your acoustic sound barrier.

 Alternate Method: Surface Layer Addition